 For example, if each one of these URL’s displays a product page with Hershey’s Pastel Miniature candies, most people would consider this to be one page.
 However the search engines see each URL as an individual page.

 Ideally each individual product/article or category of products/articles resolves to one accessible URL.

 Best Practices for SEO-Friendly Faceted Search

 - Use “key=value&”pairs for parameter encoding – Connecting key=value pairs with an equal sign (=) and appending parameters with an ampersand (&) makes it much easier for search engines to crawl.

-- Keep a consistent parameter order – Improve the searcher experience by using a consistent parameter order and make sure the searcher-valuable parameters, such as category, are listed first and searcher-irrelevant parameters listed last.
+- Keep a consistent parameter order – Improve the search experience by using a consistent parameter order and make sure the searcher-valuable parameters, such as category are listed first and the irrelevant parameters listed last.

-- Keep URLs with unnecessary parameters out of the crawl path – User-generated values, such as filters by product attribute, can lead to an infinite number of URL possibilities that can be crawled and indexed but wouldn’t be useful in Google or Bing’s search results.
-First determine which parameters are meaningful for search engines, e.g. item-id, category-id, brand...etc, and which one's aren't (session-id, price-range, etc).
-Then consider implementing configuration options such as rel="nofollow" internal links or Robots.txt disallow to prevent crawling of unwanted URLs.
+- Keep URLs with unnecessary parameters out of the crawl path.
+User-generated values, such as filters by product attribute can lead to an infinite number of URL possibilities, These values can be crawled and indexed, but wouldn’t be useful in Google or Bing’s search results.
+First determine which parameters are meaningful for search engines, e.g. item-id, category-id, brand…etc, and which aren’t (session-id, price-range, etc).
+Then consider implementing configuration options such as rel=”nofollow” internal links or Robots.txt disallow to prevent crawling of unwanted URLs.

 - Handling pagination – Use pagination markup with rel=”next” and rel=”prev” to consolidate indexing properties and prevent the paginated pages from being indexed.

-Google Webmaster Central Blog - Faceted navigation best (and 5 of the worst) practices
+Reference: Google Webmaster Central Blog – Faceted navigation best (and 5 of the worst) practices.